MessagePack-CSharp/MessagePack-CSharp/README.md

 Read API returns deserialized primitive and read size.
 Write API returns write size and guranteed auto ensure ref byte[].

-DateTime is serialized to [new MessagePack extension spec proposal](https://github.com/msgpack/msgpack/pull/209).
+DateTime is serialized to [new MessagePack extension spec proposal](https://github.com/msgpack/msgpack/pull/209), it serialize/deserialize UTC and loses `Kind` info.
+If you use`NativeDateTimeResolver` serialized native DateTime binary format and it can keep `Kind` info but cannot communicate other platforms.

 `MessagePackType` means [msgpack spec of source types](https://github.com/msgpack/msgpack/blob/master/spec.md#serialization-type-to-format-conversion).